jwiegley/johnwiegley/posts/2004-03-17-at-midnight.md

 ---
 title: At midnight
-date: Wed, 17 Mar 2004 12:00:00 +0000
 category: Poems
 ---

     There is peace upon the ocean:
     gentle waves, open sky.

     Midnight is a moment away,
     and the moon has grown full.

     As I dream,
     the world falls behind me.
     Shores recede:
     the great expanse of the All
     becomes my horizon.

     Everything is steel blue,
     at midnight upon the waves.